 - 3.1 The Parish is part of East Hampshire District in the County of Hampshire.
 East Hampshire District Council has policies and proposals that have a significant influence over the strategy and detailed content of the BPNP. - 3.2 The National Planning Policy Framework (NPPF) published by the Government in 2012 is also an important guide in the preparation of local plans and neighbourhood development plans.
-The BPNP must demonstrate that it is consistent with the provisions of the NPPF. - 3.3 The development plan for East Hampshire comprises the Local Plan Part 1 Core Strategy, adopted in June 2014 and the non-strategic Local Plan saved policies from 2009.
-The saved policies will be replaced by the Local Plan Part 2 Site Allocations Plan, Part 3 Site Allocations & Development Management and Neighbourhood Plans in due course.
+The BPNP must demonstrate that it is consistent with the provisions of the NPPF. - 3.3 The development plan for East Hampshire comprises the Local Plan Part 1 Joint Core Strategy, adopted in June 2014, the Local Plan: Housing and Employment Allocations 2016 and the Local Plan saved policies from the Second Review 2006.
+The saved policies will be replaced by the Local Plan Part 3 Development Management Policies and other allocations and Neighbourhood Plans in due course.
 The BPNP must be in general conformity with the strategic policies of the development plan as required by the 2012 Neighbourhood Plan Regulations. - 3.4 The East Hampshire District Council have produced Local Interim Planning Statements (LIPS) to aid its activities and as background evidence to support the sites for development in the emerging Part 2 and Part 3 Local Plans.
 EHDC consulted with the parishes to find the community support for future housing sites in their parish area.
 This work is summarised and conclusions recorded in the Bentley Plan referred to below.
 Through these consultations a basis for a Neighbourhood Plan took shape.
-Although the LIPS document was produced by EHDC and had a different intention, some of the evidence that came out of the community's work has helped shape the vision and the site allocations set out in the BPNP.
-Once 'made' the BPNP will form part of the development plan for the District alongside the Local Plan Part 1 in due course.
+Although the LIPS document was produced by EHDC and had a different intention, some of the evidence that came out of the community's work has helped shape the vision set out in the BPNP.
+Once 'made' the BPNP will form part of the development plan for the District.